philipAticha/form-project/README.md

  Files Included

-index.html – main webpage containing the form
+index.html – main webpage containing the light/dark theme toggle button

 README.md – project documentation

-(add other files here if applicable, e.g., CSS files, images)
+(add CSS or JavaScript files here if separate)

  Project Purpose

 The goal of this assignment was to:

-Practice structuring HTML pages
+Practice using HTML, CSS, and JavaScript together

-Implement various form controls
+Implement interactive functionality on a webpage

-Understand how to collect and organize user input
+Create a simple, user-friendly theme toggle for light and dark modes

-The form can be used as a simple template for collecting data like registration information, feedback, or surveys.
+This project can serve as a small template for any webpage that needs a dark mode/light mode feature.

  How to View the Project